base-link/base/book/hint.md

-# BaseTree Basic Guide
+# NoteTree Basic Guide

-Here is a brief, partial guide for Star.
+Here is a brief, partial guide for NoteTree.

 1. First we show the _idioms_ (i.e. the how-to guide).
 2. Then we show the _keywords_ (i.e. the standard reference).